greenm01/ec4x/docs/ec4x_specs.md

 | Spy ELI4    | > 19 | > 18 | > 16 | > 12 | > 7  |
 | Spy ELI5    | NA   | > 19 | > 18 | > 16 | > 12 |

-\*Total the number of units within the same fleet and subtract one.
+\*Total the number of units within the same unit and subtract one.
 This is the die roll modifier.
 The maximum is +3

 Example:

 ```
-A detecting fleet contains three ELI4 Scouts:
+A detecting unit contains three ELI4 Scouts:
 3 - 1 = 2.
 The die roll modifier is +2
 ```